Wilbur78/Certificates/README.md

 # Certificates & Current Learning Commitments
 Tracking my learning progress as I transition into the fields of Deep Learning and Data Analytics.

 More projects from the last couple of months will be uploaded in the coming weeks.
-You will also be able to find some of these projects in the 'Portfolio' section on my website in the near future (www.willhardy.co).
+You will also be able to find some of these projects in the 'Portfolio' section on my website in the near future (www.willhardy.co) [COMING SOON].

 To date, I have finished the following courses since late December, 2022:
 1) Zero to Mastery (ZTM) AI & Data Science Bootcamp